justintemp/Pintos_Starter/README.md

 3. Cd into the folder you just cloned `cd Pintos_Starter`
 4. Change the .git folder with `rm -rf .git`
 5. Create a blank .git folder with `git init`
-5. **Don't blindly copy this step** Change the remote repo to point to your own git repo.
+5. **Don't blindly copy this step.** Change the remote repo to point to your own git repo.
 First go to your repo and find the "git remote add origin" command on the webpage.
 Copy that line and then run it
 6. Add all the code with `git add .`
 7. Commit the code `git commit -m "initial commit"`
 8. Push the code to your remote repo and set the upstream `git push --set-upstream origin master`